+Prerequisite: MCOM151 with a grade of C or better.
 Develops production skills needed in television broadcasting.
 Students will learn how to record and edit footage for various media applications including news, advertising, and the arts.
-Two hours of lecture and one hour of lab.
+Two hours of lecture and two hours of lab.